-Passengers passing through Changi Airport Terminal 4’s Departure Transit Area will be able soak in Singapore’s local Peranakan culture at a Peranakan Gallery.
+Passengers passing through Changi Airport Terminal 4’s Departure Transit Area will be able to soak in Singapore’s local Peranakan culture at a Peranakan Gallery.
 The gallery aims to introduce passengers to Singapore’s rich Peranakan culture through artefacts including portraits, antiques and the quintessential Peranakan dress, the Sarong Kebaya.

 Located at Changi Airport Terminal 4’s Heritage Zone, the Peranakan Gallery is a collaboration between Changi Airport Group and the National Heritage Board.